azetrix/ShortLink/README.md

 - It can  create 42 billion unique URLs in 6 or less characters.
 - It has the ability to create custom links up to 20 Characters.
 - It has a beautiful modern UI.
+Powered by [Bulma CSS](http://bulma.io/).
-- Domain blacklist
+- Domain blacklist with shell wildcard support.
-- ShortLink blacklist
+- ShortLink blacklist with shell wildcard support

 # Prerequisites